Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/WdKSGg5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Ticket was assigned by queue manager to an agent, and such ticket has been resolved by Jerry who is a syst engineer with a short note added for admin team to be aware that a particular ticket has been resolved and also, the named agent who resolved it before posting the ticket.
 Note from the second figure that the resolved tciket has disappered from the list because it statue was changed from open to resolved.
+However, a new team memeber could re-visit all closed ticket if necessary as this is a good practice of becoming a better 'help desk professional' as one could have the opportunity of learning the techniques used by senior colleagues in resolving tickets.
 </p>
 <br />